dotnet/runtime/docs/design/features/byreflike-generics.md

 If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`.

-The following instructions are already set up to support this feature since their behavior will be to fail as currently defined due to the inability to box a ByRefLike type.
+The following instructions are already set up to support this feature since their behavior will fail as currently defined due to the inability to box a ByRefLike type.

 - `throw` &ndash; Requires an object reference to be on stack, which can never be a ByRefLike type.
 - `unbox` / `unbox.any` &ndash; Requires an object reference to be on stack, which can never be a ByRefLike type.